Yingzhen-ietf/BGP-QUIC/BoQ.md

 channel to implement symmetric route advertisements.

-Each functional channel is created independently, to naturally support multi-session BGP.
+Each functional channel is created independently, to naturally support multi-channel BGP.
 The neighbor state machines are decoupled, in case of error it is possible to reset only one functional channel (one direction of the symmetric route exchange).

-### Channel reset
+### Channel Reset

 If the entire BGP connection needs to be reset for any reason, such as a configuration change or a network outage, a notification is sent